glamstack/gitlab-sdk/README.md

 ## Overview

-The GitLab SDK is an open source [Composer](https://getcomposer.org/) package created by [GitLab IT Engineering](https://about.gitlab.com/handbook/business-technology/engineering/) for use in the [GitLab Access Manager](https://gitlab.com/gitlab-com/business-technology/engineering/access-manager) Laravel application for connecting to multiple GitLab instances for provisioning and deprovisioning of users, groups, group members, projects, and other related functionality.
+The GitLab SDK is an open source [Composer](https://getcomposer.org/) package created by [GitLab IT Engineering](https://about.gitlab.com/handbook/it/engineering/dev/) for use in internal Laravel applications for connecting to GitLab SaaS or self-managed instances for provisioning and deprovisioning of users, groups, projects, and other related functionality.

 > **Disclaimer:** This is not an official package maintained by the GitLab product and development teams.
-This is an internal tool that we use in the IT department that we have open sourced as part of our company values.
+This is an internal tool that we use in the GitLab IT department that we have open sourced as part of our company values.
 >
-> Please use at your own risk and create issues for any bugs that you encounter.
+> Please use at your own risk and create merge requests for any bugs that you encounter.
 >
 > We do not maintain a roadmap of community feature requests, however we invite you to contribute and we will gladly review your merge requests.

 ### Maintainers